surgiie/blade-cli/README.md

 ### Blade CLI

-Use the Laravel blade engine as CLI for rendering files from templates.
+Use the Laravel blade engine as a CLI for rendering template files.

 ### Use

-`php blade render ./template.txt --foo=bar`
+`php blade render ./example.txt --foo=bar`